 The Logic Final Examination

-The exam will consist of 20 questions covering:
+consist of a total of 20 questions covering:

 - Definitions of the basic terms of logic, such as argument, inference,

-- Basic argument diagrams showing premisses and conclusions, independent and
+- Basic argument diagrams showing premises and conclusions, independent and

 - The distinction between argument and explanation.

 - Aristotelian analysis of standard form categorical propositions: A, E, I,

 and O propositions and the rules of distribution.